 - Insufficient supply of vital nutrients that can hinder the growth and development of a child.
 In such cases, along with a well-balanced diet, nutritional supplementation may be necessary for some time to ensure the child’s uninterrupted growth and development.

 - Allergies to other foods, such as peanuts, eggs, and soy, may occur.
 Research shows that children with milk allergy are more likely to develop other food allergies (5).
-The child may also have a higher risk of developing allergies against airborne particles, such as pollen.
+For instance, 50% of infants with cow milk allergy may also have a cross-reaction with soy protein, notes the American Academy of Pediatrics (AAP).

 Poor nutrition, due to the absence of milk in the diet, can be mitigated through alternative food items.
 Parents of children with milk allergy should be alert to the presence of other allergies.